Skip to main content

 Key takeaway

-Self-XSS is normally harmless because only the victim can trigger their own script, but it escalates dramatically when combined with login CSRF: forcing a target's browser to authenticate as your account makes your stored payload execute in their browser, in a context same-origin with their sensitive data.
-The Same-Origin Policy allows scripts to read across windows that share an origin, so opening a privileged page in a popup before swapping sessions gives your script a cross-window read.
-Defending against this class of attack requires CSRF tokens on the login endpoint itself, not just on state-changing actions.
+Self-XSS is usually harmless, since only the victim can trigger their own script, but paired with login CSRF it escalates sharply: force a target's browser to authenticate as your account and your stored payload runs in their browser, same-origin with their sensitive data.
+The Same-Origin Policy lets scripts read across windows sharing an origin, so opening a privileged page in a popup before swapping sessions buys a cross-window read.
+The defense is a CSRF token on the login endpoint itself, not only on state-changing actions.

 Related reading